 For example, you could set up an online breakfast, lunch or coffee meetings with your colleagues to share work news and boost rapport, or chat to friends and family during breaks.
-And while 2020’s lockdowns have been a challenge for many, we now have more freedom to socialise.
-So it can also be a good idea to plan social activities outside your work hours, to help keep you connected, while observing social distancing measures.
+And while lockdowns and restrictions continue to be a challenge for many, there are ways to continue social activities outside your work hours to help keep you connected.

 Is your home office covered?

 The cost of personal office equipment, like laptops, monitors, printers and furniture, all adds up.
 You may want to consider contents insurance for cover against events like theft, fire, cyclone and storm.
 If you already have contents insurance, it may be worth checking office equipment is covered and that you have adequate cover to meet your needs.